Esri/esri-loader/README.md

 ### [Vue.js](https://vuejs.org/)
 - [CreateMap](https://github.com/oppoudel/CreateMap) - Create Map: City of Baltimore - https://gis.baltimorecity.gov/createmap/#/
 - [City of Baltimore: Map Gallery](https://github.com/oppoudel/MapGallery_Vue) - Map Gallery built with Vue.js that uses this library to load the ArcGIS API

+## Dependencies

+This library doesn't have any external dependencies, but it expects to be run in a browser (i.e. not Node.js).
+Since v1.5 asynchronous functions like `loadScript()` and `loadModules()` return [`Promise`s](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), so if your application has to support [browers that don't support Promise (i.e. IE)](https://caniuse.com/#search=promise), then you should consider using a [Promise polyfill](https://www.google.com/search?q=promise+polyfill), ideally [only when needed](https://philipwalton.com/articles/loading-polyfills-only-when-needed/).

+Alternatively, you can still use `bootstrap()` and `dojoRequire()` which are the callback-based equivalents of the above functions.
+See the [v1.4.0 documentation](https://github.com/Esri/esri-loader/blob/v1.4.0/README.md#usage) for how to use the callback-based API, but _keep in mind that these functions have been deprecated and will be removed at the next major release_.

 ## Issues